sustainability

 Strategy

-Risks and opportunities where climate change issues impact Company Group business were assessed according to the following steps by referencing each risk/opportunity item indicated in the TCFD recommendations.
+Risks and opportunities where climate change issues impact the Group business were assessed according to the following steps by referencing each risk/opportunity item indicated in the TCFD recommendations.

 Analysis of policy and market trend transitions (transition risks/opportunities), and analysis of physical changes caused by disasters, etc. (physical risks/opportunities) were also conducted using the 1.5°C to 2°C scenario and 4°C scenario.